2016 BYU Cougars football team

 The 2016 BYU Cougars football team represented Brigham Young University in the 2016 NCAA Division I FBS football season.
 The Cougars, led by first-year head coach Kalani Sitake, played their home games at LaVell Edwards Stadium.
-This was the sixth year BYU competes as an NCAA Division I FBS independent.
+This was the sixth year BYU competed as an NCAA Division I FBS independent.
 They finished the season 9–4.
 They were invited to the Poinsettia Bowl where they defeated Wyoming.

 Before the season

 Coaching changes

 BYU hired a new coaching staff in 2016.
 Gone from the program were Bronco Mendenhall, who accepted the Head coach position with the Virginia Cavaliers on December 4, and assistant coaches Robert Anae, Garett Tujague, Mark Atuaia, Jason Beck, Nick Howell, and Kelly Poppinga, who accepted positions on Virginia's new coaching staff.

 On December 19, 2015, Kalani Sitake was announced as the new head coach.
 Sitake is the first Tongan to become a FBS collegiate football head coach.

 On December 24, 2015, Ilaisa Tuiaki was appointed the defensive coordinator and Ty Detmer the offensive coordinator.

 On December 26, 2015, Ed Lamb was appointed the assistant head coach.

 In December 2015, Nu'u Tafisi was reported as being named as the strength and conditioning coach.
 On January 14, 2015 Tafisi was confirmed as a new member of the staff.
 Steve Kaufusi was also announced as a returning member of the staff, and former BYU offensive line coach Mike Empey, who served as offensive line coach under the legendary LaVell Edwards, was announced as a new staff member.

 On January 20, 2016 Ben Cahoon was hired as the wide receivers coach.

 On January 25, 2016 Steve Clark was hired as the tight end coach, Russell Tialavea was hired as the director of football operations, and AJ Middleton was hired as the asst. strength and conditioning coach.

 On January 28, 2016, the final members of the coaching staff were hired.
 Reno Mahe was hired as the running backs coach, Jernaro Gilford was hired as the cornerbacks coach, and Tevita Ofahengaue was hired as the director of recruiting operations.